-Earth Day takes place every April, and this year’s event is just around the corner.
-Since 1970, people around the world have celebrated Earth Day as an opportunity to come together and take care of the planet.
-The movement has been gaining momentum for over 50 years now, and today, Earth Day is recognized as the largest secular holiday in the world.
-More than a billion people participate every single year!
+Earth Day takes place annually on April 22nd and that means this year’s event is just around the corner.
+Since 1970, people around the world have celebrated Earth Day as an opportunity to come together and show their respect for the planet we call home.
+The event has been gaining momentum for over 50 years now, and today, Earth Day is recognized as the largest secular holiday in the world.
+More than a billion people participate in various Earth Day crafts and activities every single year!

 As the fight for a cleaner, greener planet continues, Earth Day is a great time to start teaching your little ones about environmental awareness, eco-friendliness and sustainability.
-Recycling and picking up trash are great habits to instill, and Earth Day is a perfect opportunity to teach your kids about these practices in fun, enjoyable ways.
-From making crafts using recycled materials to completing a diamond painting inspired by Mother Earth herself, keep reading to discover a few fun Earth Day crafts for kids.
+Recycling and picking up trash are great habits to instill, and Earth Day provides the perfect opportunity to teach kids about these practices in fun, enjoyable ways.
+If you are searching for an artistic Earth Day project to do with your kids, you’ve come to the right place!
+From helping plant seeds, to using recycled materials to completing a diamond painting inspired by Mother Earth herself, keep reading to discover a few fun Earth Day crafts for kids.

 1. Earth-Inspired Diamond Art

-Diamond art is a fun project at any time of the year.
-When you’re trying to commemorate Earth Day, though, there are a few specific designs that are perfect.
-Inspired by Mother Earth herself, our Mother Earth design by Hannah Lynn or the Gaia design by artist Julia Watkins are excellent choices.
-There are also options featuring landscapes, trees and other nature-inspired imagery.
+Diamond art is a fun project to do any time of the year.
+When you’re looking to commemorate Earth Day, though, there are some specific designs that are really perfect.
+Inspired by the goddess of nature herself, our Mother Earth design by Hannah Lynn or the Gaia design by artist Julia Watkins are both excellent choices.
+There are also many options featuring lush landscapes, blossoming trees and other nature-inspired imagery.

-That’s right, you can order a landscape diamond painting featuring beautiful nature scenes of all kinds.
-For example, if your son or daughter prefers a mountain or cabin scene, you can order a diamond art kit donning a cabin by the lake or a castle in the mountains.
-However, if his or her preference lies more with the beach, browse our options for diamond paintings with sandy beaches and warm waters or a cottage by the sea.
-By letting your child decide on the diamond painting, they will be more interested in celebrating Earth Day, and it allows them to express themselves creatively.
+That’s right — you can order a landscape diamond painting featuring beautiful nature scenes of all kinds.
+For example, if your son or daughter prefers a mountain or cabin scene, you can order a diamond art kit depicting a log house by the lake or an alpine castle.
+On the other hand, if his or her preference lies more toward the coast, browse our options for diamond paintings with sandy beaches, warm waters or a cottage by the sea.
+By letting your child choose which diamond painting they’d like to do, they might be more interested in celebrating Earth Day and expressing themselves creatively.

-If you’re thinking about using diamond painting for kids as part of your Earth Day festivities this year, remember that Diamond Art Club kits are manufactured using only eco-friendly materials.
+If you’re thinking about using diamond painting for kids as part of your Earth Day festivities this year, remember that Diamond Art Club® kits are manufactured using only eco-friendly materials, so they are safe for planet Earth.
 And since our inks and glues are all 100 percent toxin-free, you can rest assured they are safe for your kids to use.
-And after they have finished their diamond painting, get it framed so it can be showcased to family and friends, not just on Earth Day but all year-round.
+And after they have finished their diamond painting, be sure to get it framed so it can be showcased for family and friends — not just on Earth Day, but all year-round.

 2. Plantable Paper Earth

 Making paper is a fun project for kids of all ages.
 It’s a great way to recycle, too!
 And when you add flower or herb seeds to the mix, making the paper is only half the fun.
-To get started, you will need scraps of blue and green construction paper or cardstock, a large piece of screen, seeds, a large empty can and a rubber band.
-You’ll also need two bowls, a round cookie cutter that is slightly smaller in diameter than the can, a blender, a spoon and water.
+To get started, you will need scraps of blue and green construction paper or cardstock.
+If you have paper scraps lying around from other projects, this project is a great way to reuse them and teach your kids about using recycled materials.
+You’ll also need a large piece of screen, seeds, a large empty can and a rubber band.
+You can use any type of seeds when making these easy Earth Day crafts, but wildflower seeds are the most popular option.
+Just be sure to choose ones that are native to your area to ensure the best (and most planet-friendly!) results.
+Lastly, you will need a blender, two bowls, a round cookie cutter that is slightly smaller in diameter than the can, a spoon and water.

 Separate small scraps of paper into bowls by color.
 Next, add just enough water to cover the paper and let soak for a few minutes.
 Put the wet blue paper in the blender along with a cup of water.
 Quickly blend until it forms a blue pulp.
 Dump the pulp back into the bowl and mix in the seeds.
 Rinse the blender and then repeat with the green paper.

-Once thoroughly dry, plant the paper Earth and wait for the seeds to grow.
+Once thoroughly dry, plant the paper Earth seed bombs and wait for the seeds to grow.

 3. Earth Day Luminary

 Light up your child’s Earth Day by helping them make a luminary.
 For this project, you’ll need an old jar, blue and green glass paint, brushes and a tealight.
-Alternatively, you can use blue and green tissue paper and white glue instead of paint.
+Alternatively, you can use blue and green tissue paper with white glue instead of paint, and finish with a clear sealant.

 To use tissue paper instead, start by tearing it into small pieces.
 Then, attach the pieces to the outside of the jar using white glue.
 Start with blue and then add green to create continents.
 Once dry, apply a clear sealant, such as Mod Podge, to the outside.

-Doing crafts is a great way to make Earth Day fun for your little ones.
-It also provides countless opportunities to teach your kids about using old materials–like scrap construction paper and glass jars–to make something brand new.
-Try the projects listed above to get your family in the Earth Day spirit!
+Crafting together is a great way to spend a fun Earth Day with your little ones.
+It also provides countless opportunities to teach your kids about reusing old materials – like scrap construction paper and glass jars – to make something brand new.
+Making recycled crafts is an Earth-friendly (and budget-friendly!) way to have an awesome Earth Day with all the young people in your life.
+You may even help your child develop a lifelong love of upcycling.
+Try the projects listed above to get your family in the Earth Day spirit, or get creative and come up with unique uses for other commonly upcycled materials, like paper plates, coffee filters and egg cartons!